-Title III entities are encouraged to consult with the person with a disability to discuss what aid or service is appropriate.
-The goal is to provide an aid or service that will be effective, given the nature of what is being communicated and the person's method of communicating.
+Title III entities are encouraged to consult with people with a disability to discuss what aid or service is appropriate.
+The goal is to provide an aid or service that will be effective, given the nature of the communication and the person's method of communication.

-Covered entities may require reasonable advance notice from people requesting aids or services, based on the length of time needed to acquire the aid or service, but may not impose excessive advance notice requirements.
-"Walk-in" requests for aids and services must also be honored to the extent possible.
+Covered entities may require reasonable advance notice from people requesting aids or services based on the length of time needed to acquire them, but they may not impose excessive advance notice requirements.
+Walk-in requests for aids and services must also be honored to the extent possible.